 Identity and access management

-By default, VMware Engine creates a customer user account in the vCenter local domain of the private cloud.
-Customers can add new local users or configure the vCenter to use an existing identity source.
+By default, VMware Engine creates a user account for you in the vCenter local domain of the private cloud.
+You can add new local users or configure the vCenter to use an existing identity source.
 For this, add either an existing on-premises identity source or a new identity source within the private cloud.

 The default user has sufficient privileges to perform necessary day-to-day vCenter operations of the vCenter within the private cloud, but they do not have full administrator access to vCenter.
 If administrator access is temporarily required, you can elevate your privileges for a limited period of time while you complete the administrator tasks.